 4. Locate the result that matches your title.
 The DOI is listed at the bottom of the result as part of a link.
 You can disregard the beginning of the link (http://dx.doi.org/...) since this is not part of the DOI.
 All DOIs start with the number 10.

-Tip: If your article does not show up in the result list, you can try the Guest Query search on CrossRef.org.
-Instructions are outlined on the Library's DOI guide.
-You can also try their general CrossRef search page.
+Tip: If your article does not show up in the result list, you can learn some tips to Find a DOI in our help guide.

 Note: If CrossRef.org has no DOI listed, you can assume there is none for the article you searched.